2 years of COVID-19: Here’s why that social anxiety you’re feeling is normal - NewsBreak

 “We don’t have that immediate control about making sure that we’re going to be safe and healthy,” he said.

-Ross told KDVR that people are experiencing what could be described as “a conflict in values,” especially in a social sense.
+Ross said that people are experiencing what could be described as “a conflict in values,” especially in a social sense.

 The conflict between being social and the desire to maintain health and safety is normal right now.